 Alumni: More than 92,000 alumni from around the world

-Origin of students: The top states of origin are Texas, California, New York, Illinois, Florida, and Oklahoma.
-More than 6,000 international students representing over 100 countries call UT Dallas home.
+Origin of students: The top states of origin are Texas, California, Illinois, Florida, Louisiana, and Oklahoma.
+More than 6,000 international students representing nearly 100 countries call UT Dallas home.

-Growth: In less than one decade (2007–2016), a total of approximately 3.5 million new or renovated square feet and more than $1 billion in development will have been added to campus.
+Growth: In one decade (2007–2017), a total of approximately four million new or renovated square feet and more than $1 billion in development have been added to campus.

-Graduate and undergraduate students participate in more than 4,000 internships each year, and 88% of the UT Dallas 2014–2015 graduating class reported employment or continuing education upon graduation.
+Graduate and undergraduate students participate in more than 6,000 internships each year.

 Points of pride